Our Debt Free Family

 Either approach is viable, as they both help you get out of debt.
 Consider if you need the mental boost of a quick win.
 If so, the Debt Snowball is for you.
 If not, then use the Debt Avalanche to save on interest.

 Sometimes, it is easier to decide if you can see the difference.
-Luckily, you can find easy to use debt snowball and debt avalanche calculators that will do the math for you, allowing you to input information about your debts and see exactly how the results differ.
+Luckily, you can find easy to use debt snowball and avalanche calculators that will do the math for you, allowing you to input information about your debts and see exactly how the results differ.

 Keeping Yourself Motivated